Stage 1 HSIE Geography | Zero litter challenge incursion

 We all have a responsibility to care for our environment and reducing our waste is an easy place to start.
 In this full day incursion students will be inspired to join the zero litter challenge.

 Students will meet Baggy and Jelly-Boy, characters from stories that invite students to explore the impact of litter in our oceans through story, empathy, creativity, and action.
-They will play high-energy land to sea litter relay games and use materials collected from the playground to investigate how material travels across land to enter our waterways and to the ocean.
-Then meet a live yabby to build connections with aquatic animals and their need for clean water.
+They will play high-energy land to sea litter relay games and use materials collected from the playground to investigate how materials travel across land to enter our waterways and into the ocean.
+They will then meet a live yabby to build connections with aquatic animals and their need for clean water.

 Students will be provided iPads to create a multimodal text to raise awareness on the issue of plastic pollution.
 They will create their own Jelly-Boy character from recycled food packaging, photograph scenes around the playground and use apps to produce short multimodal stories combining text, images and creativity.

-Connect with our Zero litter in the Georges River project and engage in active citizenship.
+Connect with our Zero litter in the Georges River learning resources and engage in active citizenship.

 Suggested timetable